Compassionate Medical Malpractice Attorneys Representing Injured Patients in Vallejo and Fairfield

 To learn more about our medical malpractice representation, call the law firm of Favaro, Lavezzo, Gill, Caretti & Heppell, PC at 707-552-3630 or contact us online and schedule your free initial consultation.

 We offer flexible hours of availability and schedule appointments outside the normal workday at our clients’ convenience.
 Members of our staff speak Spanish, and we also offer Tagalog and Ilocano translation services.
-Favaro, Lavezzo, Gill, Caretti & Heppell, PC maintains locations in Vallejo, Fairfield and St. Helena, California, and represents clients throughout Solano County, Contra Costa County and Napa County.
+Favaro, Lavezzo, Gill, Caretti & Heppell, PC maintains locations in Vallejo and Fairfield, California, and represents clients throughout Solano County, Contra Costa County and Napa County.